gitasong/firemap/README.md

 * Get an API key from [Google Maps](https://developers.google.com/maps/documentation/javascript/get-api-key).
 * Create a file in your project app  folder called api-keys.ts.
-* Within the api-keys.ts file, type "export var masterGoogleMapConfig = { }" and paste your copied google map code between the curly braces.
+* Within the api-keys.ts file, type "export var masterGoogleMapConfig = { apiKey: "YOUR-API-KEY" }".
 Be sure to add this file to .gitignore.

 ## Development server